charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week7_report.md

        - **Training**: Forward/backward pass of a single batch.
        - **Inference**: Forward pass only.
      - Use PyTorch's `torch.profiler.profile()` to isolate attention operations.

-Native Sparse Attention
-1. **Natural Language Flow**
-   - Evaluate the coherence and fluency of the generated text by comparing it to the baseline model's outputs.
-This will involve:
-     - **Human Evaluation**: Conducting qualitative assessments where human judges rate the generated text on criteria such as grammatical correctness, logical flow, and overall readability.
-     - **Diversity of Outputs**: Analyzing the variety in generated responses to the same prompts to ensure that the model does not produce repetitive or overly similar outputs, which can indicate a lack of creativity or flexibility in language generation.
-2. **Low KL divergence**

 ### Validation Methods